eyra/eyra-fertility-prediction-challenge/description.md

 |    | 2           |     --      |        --   |       --    |         --  |       --    | 2                    |
 |    |        --   |     --      |        --   |       --    |         --  |       --    |          --          |

-To examine wheter this approach was successful in improving the predictive power of our features, we conducted the tree selection procedure again on the newly imputed variables.
+To examine wheter this approach was successful in improving the predictive power of our features, we run the tree selection procedure again on the newly imputed variables.
 The results are shown below:

 ![gas](./saved/tree_selection_2020_Imputed2.png)